jxnl/blog/docs/writing/posts/mvp.md

 | 5        | 0.0   |
 | 6        | 0.0   |

-At a glance, the average score of 0.58 might not seem impressive.
-However, a closer inspection might reveal excellence in serving a majority of the queries, underscoring the importance of segment analysis.
+**The average score is 0.58**.
+However, if we analyze the queries within segments, we might discover that we are serving the majority of queries exceptionally well!

 !!! note "Admitting what you're bad at"

-    Acknowledging and transparently communicating the limitations of your application can significantly enhance user trust.
-If your system can identify its weaknesses and set clear expectations, it may be well-positioned for a successful launch, despite its imperfections.
+    Being honest with what you're bad at is a great way to build trust with your users.
+If you can accurately identify when something will perform poorly and confidently reject it, then you might be ready to ship a great product while educating your users about the limitations of your application.

-The behavior of a probabilistic system could also be very different, consider the following example:
+It is very important to understand the limitations of your system and to be able to confidently understand the characteristics of your system beyond summary statistics.
+This is because not all systems are made equal.
+The behavior of a probabilistic system could be very different from the previous example.
+Consider the following dataset:

 | Query_id | score |
 | -------- | ----- |